At this point, many buyers are used to the personalized ads that appear in emails, on Facebook, and elsewhere online.

 In this example, the customer doesn’t know why she got this message, but she does know that it’s not relevant.
 Maybe she bought a product as a gift for a friend who is having a baby, giving the retailer the wrong signals.
 Or perhaps there was a mistake in the data collection that led to this error.
 Either way, it ended up with a message that is completely off target and ineffective.
 Instead of converting a new customer, this email instead annoyed her.

 Solution: Use a B2C CRM to make sure you’re collecting accurate information about all of your customers.
-With identity resolution technology, you can unify customer data across channels and devices to get the most accurate view of customers.
+With user resolution technology, you can unify customer data across channels and devices to get the most accurate view of customers.
 Don’t accept anything less with your customer engagement — your brand reputation is on the line.

 Don’t target too broadly